TezosTaqueria/taqueria/website/docs/plugins/plugin-flextesa.md

 ## What is Flextesa?

  [Flextesa](https://tezos.gitlab.io/flextesa/) is a flexible Tezos sandbox environment that's easy to work with.
-It runs a Tezos node in a Docker container on your local machine that you can use for testing
+It runs a Tezos node in a Docker container on your local machine that you can use for testing locally

 ## Basics

-With the Flextesa plugin you configure various sandboxes with different settings, add them to Taqueria environments, and manage their lifecycle from the CLI
+With the Flextesa plugin you configure various sandboxes for each project that you can start, stop, and query from the CLI

+Here are some helpful things to know:
+- Multiple sandboxes can be configured on each project and run concurrently
+- You can configure the Tezos `protocol` for each sandbox, allowing you to test against past, current, and future network upgrades
+- Accounts and balances are pre-configured per-sandbox
+- Sandboxes do not save their state, accounts and balances will be set to configured values each time they are started
+- Sandboxes can be added to Taqueria environments and then targeted from the CLI using the `--env [envName]` option

 ## Requirements